Looking for something compact to travel with that shoots great photos underwater? Here's the run-down of your best choices right now.

 The size and price of a compact, but the power and speed of a DSLR.
 Its performance-to-dollar ratio makes it the top choice on any list.
 The kit lens is a versatile 18-55mm zoom range, plus it accepts many of the most popular DSLR lenses underwater including the Tokina 10-17mm Fisheye.

-See the Ikelite Housing for the Canon EOS 200D Rebel SL2...
+See the Ikelite Housing for the Canon EOS 250D Rebel SL3...

 The Bottom Line

 You can get fantastic photos underwater with any of the systems featured above.
 Pick a camera that feels good to you with menu settings that you understand.
 Then work on your lighting and composition.
-And don't be afraid to ask us for help or advice!
+Check out our Photo School for tips and don't be afraid to ask us for help or advice!